 A 457(b) pre-tax plan is a governmental deferred compensation plan that allows participants to make tax-deferred contributions each pay period, which are then invested and potentially grow usually until retirement.
 The Maryland State Retirement Plans (MSRP) 457(b) Deferred Compensation Plan allows State employees to get the same benefit, through a program that’s specifically tailored to the needs of Maryland public employees.

 The money is not taxed until it is withdrawn – usually in retirement, when you may be in a lower tax bracket.
 There is also an after-tax Roth 457(b) (PDF) option is also available.
 Roth 457(b) investment earnings may be taken tax-free in retirement as long as certain requirements are met.
-When contributing to both 457(b) and Roth 457(b), you’re still limited to a combined maximum contribution limit of $17,000 as defined by the IRS.
+When contributing to both 457(b) and Roth 457(b), you’re still limited to a combined maximum contribution, as defined by the IRS.
 See the plan comparison chart (PDF) for full details.

 Remember, investing involves market risk, including the possible loss of the money you’ve saved.
 As you get started in the plan, we’ll help you understand market risk and strategies that may help you deal with it.